joelngwt/joelngwt.github.io/_posts/getting-kubernetes-ready-for-production/2021-04-13-getting-kubernetes-ready-for-production.md

       containers:
       - stuff
       priorityClassName: production
-      volumes:
-      - stuff
 ```

 ### PodDisruptionBudget
-A pod disruption budget will allow you to set some sort of minimum or maximum disruption that your deployment can handle.
+A pod disruption budget will allow you to set some sort of minimum or maximum disruption that your Deployment can handle.

 There are two settings that you can use, and these can be set in either integers or percentages:
 - minAvailable